hqiu17/PyTAS/README.md

 ### 4. Filtering equities

 #### 4.1 --filter_parallel_ema
-Filter for equities with EMA lines (20EMA and 50EMA) being parallel in defined recent period (30 days).
-This pattern is supported by at least a proportion (0.95) of the days in the sampled period.
+Filter for equities with 20EMA being above 50EMA in a defined recent period (30 days).
+This pattern is supported by at least a proportion (0.95) of the days in the recent period.
 ```
-chartList.py --dir download sample.txt --filter_parallel_ema 20,50,30,0.95 --days 80
+chartList.py --dir download sample.txt --filter_parallel_ema 20,50,30,0.95
 ```

 #### 4.2 --filter_upward